College of Letters & Science

 All students are required to fulfill the L&S requirement of 15 credits of upper-level work in the major completed in residence.
 All journalism courses numbered 300 and above (except 335, 345, 515, and 697) count toward this requirement.

-*Please check with a journalism undergraduate advisor regarding current requirements and prerequisites for the major.
+*Please check with the undergraduate academic advisor regarding current requirements and prerequisites for the major.

 Students who wish to declare themselves as degree candidates in journalism should submit a formal application to the School of Journalism and Mass Communication.
-Generally, first-semester sophomores are eligible to apply for admission.
+Generally, second-semester freshmen are eligible to apply for admission beginning their first semester of sophomore year.
 Prospective degree candidates must present to the school an academic record and writing ability that indicate a probability of success in some field of communication.

 In order to apply for admission to the school, students must have met the following requirements:

-- A minimum of 24 credits completed by the end of the semester in which they apply, excluding AP and retroactive language credits.
+- A minimum of 24 credits completed by the end of the semester in which they apply, including transfer credits but excluding AP and retroactive language credits.

 - Completion of Journalism 201 by the end of the semester in which they apply.
 Students may have no more than 16 credits in journalism courses taken at UW–Madison when applying for admission.